Josh-test-lab/autoFRK-python/README.md

 - Supports single or multiple time points
 - Offers approximate or EM-based model estimation
 - Suitable for global latitude-longitude data
-- Implemented in PyTorch, supporting CPU and GPU
+- Implemented in PyTorch, supporting CPU and GPU (requires PyTorch with CUDA support for GPU)